Image

 Gulfstream G700 (GVIII-G700)

 To be better able to compete head-on with the Bombardier Global 7500 the Gulfstream G650 was stretched to create the G700.
-The longer fuselage means room for more cain windows, ten on each side.
+The longer fuselage means room for more cabin windows, ten on each side.
 Another clear recognition point compared to the G500/G600/G650 are the curved winglets, especially near the top.
+They are still canted with regard to the wing tips.

 The Gulfstream G700 has no less than ten large oval cabin windows, making it easy to recognise.

-If you don't see the cabin windows you can distinguish the Gulfstream G700 by its (top of the) curved winglets.
+If you don't see the cabin windows you can distinguish the Gulfstream G700 by its curved winglets, although the G800 has these as well.

 Gulfstream G800 (GVIII-G800)